 This series is where analysts publish their research and share their latest understanding of market conditions affecting sustainability, the ITAD sector, compliance, data security, product design and much more.

-Sector Pulse Syndicated Research has two components:
+Sector Pulse Syndicated Research has three components:

 1- The first is a set of analyst reports that address a specific topic relevant to the sector and your company growth and compliance.
 These are in-depth analyses that could benefit your company’s strategic positioning, competitive analysis, marketing/sales, technology adoption, etc. We produce between two to five reports per month, and in busy months, the document count may increase.
 Here is a sample.

-2- IntelliTAD is a weekly report that looks at the latest from the sector and from adjacent industries that have a direct or indirect impact on the sector’s performance.
-We track and report on industry news, technology developments, economic events, corporate earnings, AI and sustainability movements, etc. While we work hard to produce IntelliTAD on the weekly basis, sometime we pause when industry events are on pause, such as during holidays.
-Here are two samples: Sample 1Sample 2.
+2- IntelliTAD is a newsletter released on a regular basis that looks at the latest from the sector and from adjacent industries that have a direct or indirect impact on the sector’s performance.
+We track and report on industry news, technology developments, economic events, corporate earnings, AI and sustainability movements, etc. While we work hard to produce IntelliTAD as often as we can, sometime we pause when industry events are on pause, or when weeks present no meaningful developments.
+Here are two samples: Sample 1.
+Sample 2.

 Analysts will also share proprietary data when it is appropriate within a publish document.
 Data comes from CS’ primary research, and/or from open source secondary research.